IAmRiteshKoushik/portfolio/src/content/blog/instant-bounties-at-winter-of-code/index.md

 "issue.reopened"
-"issue.issue_comment" // For capturing "/bounty <amount> @username" "pull_request.labeled" // For marking PR with "AMWOC-accepted" tag "pull_request.labeled" // For removing PR's "AMWOC-accepted" tag
+"issue.issue_comment" // For capturing "/bounty <amount> @username" "pull_request.labeled" // For marking PR with "AMWOC-accepted" tag "pull_request.unlabelled" // For removing PR's "AMWOC-accepted" tag
 ```

-Here, we made use of the above created `Hookes` record-map in TypeScript to
+Here, we made use of the above created `Hooks` record-map in TypeScript to
 map the maintainers who are allowed access to each repos' actions such as
 marking an issue as completed, assigning issues and dispatching bounties.